Union City: 731.885.0051

 The Dresden Senior Center offers a Monday morning devotional each week at 8:45.
 Come to listen to ministers from across Weakley County speak and inspire you with words to start your week off right.
 Coffee and donuts are served each Monday morning.

-The University of Tennessee College of Denistry has recently opened a new dental clinic for under-served members of our community.
-Located on 201 W. Main St, Suite D, this new clinic will offer exams, cleaning, extractions and some fillings.
+The University of Tennessee College of Denistry has a dental clinic for under-served members of our community.
+Located on 201 W. Main St, Suite D, this clinic offers exams, cleaning, extractions and some fillings.
 Payments are based on income and household size, and treatment is provided by qualified senior dental students from the University under the supervision of licensed faculty.

 TFN – Northwest Safeline’s Crisis Hotline operates 24 hours a day, 365 days a year to help the victims of domestic violence.
 You can call anytime day or night to find out how the program can help you at 1-800-957-0055